-G2 Minimum Maximum Number of credits per term a student can take for the stated full-time tuition 12 12 G3 Yes No Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)?

-G4 If tuition and fees vary by undergraduate instructional program, describe briefly:
+G2 Minimum Maximum G2 Number of credits per term a student can take for the stated full-time tuition G3 Yes No G3 Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)? Х G4 · Yes No G4 Do tuition and fees vary by undergraduate instructional program? х G4 G4 If yes, what percentage of full-time undergraduates pay more than the tuition and fees reported in G1?